 We were given a piece of the stuff and asked to chip away at some of the granite (or at least try).
-After repeated bashings with diorite, the granite showed absolutely no damage at all (unlike my nearly shattered wrist).
-Clearly, early Egyptians were far stronger than modern advertising copywriters.
+After repeatedly bashing it with diorite, the granite showed absolutely no damage at all (unlike my nearly shattered wrist).
+Clearly, early Egyptians were far stronger than modern advertising professionals.

-Kom Ombo is not a song from the lion king.
+Kom Ombo is not a song from Disney's “The Lion King.”

 Generally, Ancient Egyptians had a strict “One God, One Temple” construction policy, so it was odd to find a temple built for two deities.
-And that’s only one of the reasons why the temple at Kom Ombo is unique.
+And that's only one of the reasons why the temple at Kom Ombo is unique in Egypt Africa.